Welcome to Rainy River District

 Avery attends Rainy River High School and represents all Rainy River District School Board students.

-Charles attends Atikokan High School and represents all Rainy River District School Board Students.
+Isabelle attends Fort Frances High School and represents all Rainy River District School Board Students.

 Student Trustees are elected two-year term positions, with representatives rotating among the three high schools of the Board.
 They are active members of the Board, participating in Board meetings and acting as Co-Chairs of the Student Senate.
 The duties of the Student Trustees include: